Jennifer Dragon: Original Jennifer Murphy

 Prior to issue 75 of The Savage Dragon, stories were set on a different Earth to the ones they are now and with few exceptions all of the characters featured in the series today are not those that appeared in the series prior to that issue, including Jennifer Murphy.

 Jennifer had married her high school sweetheart Kevin Murphy after they graduated and had a baby girl called Angel.
 Kevin was abusive and their marriage was unhappy.
 One night Jennifer strikes Kevin to defend Angel causing his head to explode due to the mutant powers she had developed.
 The Dragon responded to the domestic violence call, meeting Jennifer.
-Jennifer found herself framed for a spre of vicious murders taking place.
+Jennifer found herself framed for a series of vicious murders taking place.
 The Dragon clears her name by apprehending the real killer, a disgruntled stripper.

 At this time, Rob Liefeld departed Image Comics and the Mars Attacks Image and Shattered Image events were used to phase out his characters from the collective 'Image Universe' including Youngblood.
 In The Savage Dragon, Erik Larsen has the US Government proposition him about making a replacement team for Youngblood which he eventually forms from most of the series' super-powered/costumed support cast and names "Special Operations Strikeforce" (S.O.S).
 Jennifer is one of the characters who accepts a position, codenamed 'Smasher' and quickly ascends the ranks of the team to Level One.

 Jennifer is one of the S.O.S members sent to Darkworld to stop its despot ruler Darklord from swapping his dying planet (later revealed as another Earth) with the S.O.S's.
 She was separated from the group along with Dragon after attacking Darklord and the two did not take part in the dictator's defeat.
 Stuck on a dying planet, they were able to escape using a Martian space ship that was at the bottom of that world's Lake Michigan and the two spent months lost in space along with the Darkworld version of The Dragon's old girlfriend Debbie Harris eventually crashing on Godworld, where the offspring of the various Gods and Deities of mythology had been banished.
 There Thor wanted to take Jennifer for his own.
 During the ensuing battle between Thor, Hercules and The Dragon, Jennifer was knocked unconscious.
 Eventually All-God (an all powerful 'god of gods') intervenes to send Jennifer and Dragon home where she is reunited with her daughter.
 Shortly after The Dragon appears to die in battle.